 We also used the full dataset of growth rates and methane evolution rates to set final values for growth associated maintenance (GAM) and non-growth associated maintenance (NGAM).
-The GAM represents ATP hydrolysis required to support growth-related processes and NGAM represents ATP hydrolysis required for non-growth associated cellular upkeep.
-GAM was originally set as 40.11 (mmol per grams [cell mass]), a relatively low value when compared with that of a fast-growing bacterial species, such as the GAM of 59.81 in E. coli (68).
+The GAM represents how much ATP hydrolysis is required to support growth-related processes and NGAM represents how much ATP hydrolysis is required for non-growth associated cellular upkeep.
+GAM was originally set as 40.11 (mmol per grams [cell mass]), a relatively low value when compared with that of a fast-growing bacterial species; for example, the GAM for E. coli is 59.81 (68).
 NGAM, represented by simple ATP hydrolysis, was unbounded in our first draft reconstruction and took on a value of 0 during all model simulations.
 After training on our full dataset, we set our GAM and NGAM values to 169.9 mmol ATP per gram [cell mass] and 5.0 mmol ATP per gram [cell mass] h-1, respectively (see Supplemental Material).
 Notably, these maintenance values are much higher than those in other methanogen models; for example, fellow methanogen Methanosarcina barkeri was reported to have a GAM of 65.00 (mmol per grams [cell mass]) (67), about 38% of our calculated value.
 This difference is reflective of the observed differences in growth yield for these organisms during growth on H2 and CO2.
 Using the same formula for growth yield in each case at nearly identical doubling times of 12 h, M. maripaludis grew at a yield of about 33% of that reported for M. barkeri (67).
 Thus, though we calculated unusually high ATP maintenance requirements for growth, these high values reflect observed differences in growth data when comparing to a methylotrophic methanogen growing on the same substrates.

 Gene Knockout Validation

 Gene knockout experiments present a different method for validating a metabolic reconstruction.
 At its core, a constraint-based model is built around gene-protein-reaction relationships that connect genotype to growth phenotype.
 Thus, comparing model predictions of gene knockout lethality provides an excellent way to quantitatively measure the qualitative content of the model.
 This process hinges on the availability of gene knockout data for the organism being modeled.
 Unlike a traditional model organism such as E. coli (69), M. maripaludis lacks this abundance of in vivo gene knockout data; however, it has been used for transposon mutagenesis to calculate an essentiality index of all of its genes (70).
-Although this dataset does not contain the same quality of knockout data as actual knockout experiments, it provides a valuable “first pass” test set for gene essentiality of our model.
-However, essentiality index is itself a model for predicting gene knockout lethality, thus although we compared our model’s predictions to this dataset (see Supplemental Material) it did not provide the same clear picture as targeted knockout experiments.
+Although this dataset does not contain the same quality of knockout data as actual knockout experiments, essentiality index still accurately predicts gene knockout lethality.
+Thus, although we compared our model’s predictions to this dataset (see Supplemental Material) it did not provide the same clear picture as targeted knockout experiments.